rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "GraphQL Versioning" "graphql-versioning" %}}

 In GraphQL there are no API versions as there used to be in REST.
 In REST it is normal to offer multiple versions of an API (e.g. api.domain.com/v1/, api.domain.com/v2/), because the resources or the structure of the resources may change over time.
 In GraphQL it is possible to deprecate the API on a field level.
 Thus a client receives a deprecation warning when querying a deprecated field.
 After a while, the deprecated field may be removed from the schema when not many clients are using it anymore.
-This makes it possible to evolve a GraphQL API over time without the need for a versioning.
+This makes it possible to evolve a GraphQL API over time without the need for versioning.

 {{% sub_chapter_header "A growing GraphQL Ecosystem" "graphql-ecosystem" %}}